General Introduction to

 Clause 8-1:

-The master said, “There
+The master said,

-are four kinds of diseases, namely
+“There are four kinds of

-of the above are caused by fright.
+the above are caused by fright.

 师曰:病